50+ fun arts and crafts to do at home

 You can stitch their knitting into spirals to make homemade placemats for the dining table.

-39. Magic scratch pictures
+40. Magic scratch pictures

-Toothpicks, kitchen skewers all work well for the scratching part!
+Toothpicks, kitchen skewers all work well for the scratching part.
 For the full tutorial, check out our sgraffito for beginners guide.

-40. Homemade stamps
+41. Homemade stamps

 Stamps are always loved by little kids, they're fun and easy!
-Why not do the old fashioned way of creating your own stamps using potatoes.
+Why not create your own stamps the old-fashioned way by using potatoes?
 This craft can get a little messy though, so aprons at the ready!
-Try potato printing with this video guide from #MetKids.

-41. Toilet roll animals
+42. Toilet roll animals

 Make a zoo-full of all creatures great and small by grabbing some loo rolls and a few basic art and craft supplies.
 Transform your toilet rolls into your own mystical beings using crayons, pens or paint.
-Looking for some inspiration?

-42. Friendship bracelets
+43. Friendship bracelets

 When kids have to be apart, why not encourage them to craft a friendship bracelet for their pals?
 We have instructions and a video tutorial guide showing how to do three basic styles of the bracelet.
 Learn how to make friendship bracelets today.